-- Where both parents/carers have documentary evidence to support a claim that circumstances beyond their control prevented them from completing an application that takes a maximum of 20 minutes to complete and is available 24 hours a day on any internet enabled device during the month that applications are open.
+- Where both parents/carers have documentary evidence to support a claim that circumstances beyond their control prevented them from completing an application.
+The application takes a maximum of 20 minutes to complete and is available 24 hours a day on any internet enabled device during the month that applications are open.

-- explanation of why the child is older or younger than the usual age range (1/1/2006 – 1/8/2007 for entry in 2019) or not in Year 5 when applying
+- explanation of why the child is older or younger than the usual age range (1/1/2006 – 1/8/2007 for entry in 2019) or not in Year 5 when applying.

 School assessment scores